undefinerds/libris/README.md

 Virtual library for kids.

-This project is using Electron, React, MongoDB and has almost everything you need just to start coding.
+This project is using Electron, React, Redux and has almost everything you need just to start coding.

-You need to install `mongoDB` and starts running at default port `mongodb://127.0.0.1:27017/`.
+It uses Electron-Storage to save all changes :hearts:

 ## Table of Contents